 1. Private foundations

-Private foundations are probably the best grant funding source for new nonprofits.
+Private foundations are one of the best grant funding sources for new nonprofit organizations.

-A community foundation focuses on supporting a geographical area, so it’s one of the first places nonprofits should look for startup grants.
+They can be individual, family-run, or community foundations.
+A community foundation focuses on supporting a geographical area, so it’s one of the first places you should look for nonprofit startup grants.
 These organizations can also be excellent sources for administration and fundraising advice.

-Every community also has a few smaller foundations that look to fund nonprofits.
+Every community also has a few smaller foundations that look to fund nonprofit organizations.
 You can check for potential foundations with local resources like your local Chamber of Commerce or city council.

 You can also visit competitors’ tax filings to see where they find grants or search online databases that allow you to filter by region, state, and town.